mvaibhav131/storybook-react/README.md

 # Next.js Storybooks.

-The application uses GitHub authentication, therefore you must set it up and fill these environment variables are to run this application correctly:
+The application uses GitHub authentication, therefore you must set it up and fill these environment variables are to run this application correctly:-

 ```bash
 OAUTH_CLIENT_KEY='github oauth app id'